allergicduck/jackett-sync-ts/README.md

       LIDARR_KEY:
 # ...
 Lidarr, Sonarr, etc. config
 ```
+Right now it just runs the script in a loop, but you should be able to adjust `./docker/cron` to change frequency.

 ## Usage
 Services declare required and optional parameters in the `services.js` file, you can supply them on the command line with `--<param name> <value>`.
 If the correct required params are detected, the line "Found config for \<service name>" will appear in the console.
 You can view all options with `--help`